OSI-SAF-tools/conc_edgefilter/README.md

-# Ice-Edge-Filtered OSI SAF Sea Ice Concentration
+# OSI SAF Ice Edge Filtered Sea Ice Concentration

 conc_edgefilter.py takes the sea ice-concentration and -edge OSI SAF products and produces a filtered sea ice-concentration product, with the ice concentration set to zero where the ice-edge product indicates no